 You and I are unable to either; but the pea and bean can.
 Legumes have special nodules on their roots where these unique nitrogen-fixation bacteria find their way from the soil.

-Pull out a bean plant and check it out.
+Pull out a bean plant and check the roots out.
 Do you see all those bumps?
 That is biological nitrogen-fixation.

 You may be wondering what are legumes?
 They make a huge contribution to what today are considered good brain foods.

-Atmospheric nitrogen fixation by lightning is the lesser way of nature making the element available to plants, and hence to us[1].
+Atmospheric nitrogen fixation by lightning is the lesser way that nature makes the element available to plants; and hence to us[1].

 Every gardener knows that in some mysterious way, rain associated with lightning is so beneficial to the vegetables.
 Within days everything is greener, with new shoots appearing; it is all about the formation of nitrogen-oxides and ammonia from the atmosphere.
 They are highly soluble in water, making the element available to plants.